-If you’ve been watching food trends over recent years, you know avocados are insanely popular.
+If you’ve been watching food trends over recent years, you know avocados are incredibly popular.
 Rated as a good fat, with many health benefits, these little darlings can do no wrong.

 For food uses, guacamole has always been popular but now avocado toast is taking over.
 Many of us have enjoyed it for years, but when it starts appearing on restaurant menus, that’s a whole other level.